ga4gh-discovery/data-connect/SEARCHSPEC.md

 # Appendix A: SQL Grammar

-This is the ANTLR grammar from Presto SQL version 323 (ASL 2.0 license), with the DML and DDL parts removed.
+ANTLR grammar for GA4GH Search (based on PrestoSQL v.
+323, ASL 2.0 license), with the DML and DDL parts removed:

 ```
-grammar DiscoverySearch;
+grammar Ga4ghSearch;

 tokens {
     DELIMITER